Quicr/quicr-protocol-spec/moq-proto.md

 Participants who wish to receive media from a given meeting in a web conference will do so by subscribing to the meeting's manifest.
 The manifest will list the name of the active publishers.

-### API Considerations

-CJ - could we get rid of this seciton ?

-QuicR client participating in a realtime conference has few options at the API level to choose when published data :

-* When sending video IDR data, ```IS_SYNC_POINT``` is set to true.
-* When sending data for a layer video codec, ```IS_RELIABLE``` option can be set to true for certain layers.
-Also the priority levels between the layer may be adjusted to report relative importance.
-* Selectively retranmissions can be enbaled based on the importance of the data.
-*  todo add more flows

 ### Example